 Play With Pink

-If you love pink but still want your space to feel sophisticated, opt for a pale blush, like in the living room pictured.
+If you love pink but still want your space to feel sophisticated, opt for a pale blush.
 Contrasted with black, the pink looks grown-up and elevated.
 Pattern in the rug and chair keeps the space feeling fresh.

 Make a small living room feel like a jewel box by adding wallpaper.
 If you want to avoid anything too bold, choose a neutral color in a fun pattern.
 Jewel-toned pillows add to the effect.